darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/styles.md

 : Delete the selected style, without any further prompt.

 import
 : Import a previously saved style.
 Styles are stored as XML files with the extension `.dtstyle`.
+If a style already exists, you will be asked whether or not you wish to overwrite.

 export
 : Save the selected style to disk as a `.dtstyle` file.
 This allows styles to be published and shared with other users.